 The buffer must meet the design standards and dimensional requirements within 3 years of permit issuance.
 The vegetative buffer plan should identify a specific planting schedule based on the methods of establishment and the needs of the site.
 It should be noted that native plantings can take years to successfully establish and delaying planting is not recommended.
 The buffer must be planted to complete the as-built plan process and release any financial security held for the project.

 A maintenance agreement is a legal document recorded with the Dane County Register of Deeds that prescribes specific maintenance tasks for required permanent practices.
 All permanent stormwater management practices and vegetated buffers must be maintained in perpetuity.
-This document and the maintenance responsibilities transfer with changes in ownership.
-The executed maintenance agreement and recording fee must be submitted prior to permit issuance.
+This document and associated maintenance responsibilities transfer with changes in ownership.
+The signed and notarized maintenance agreement and recording fee must be submitted prior to permit issuance.

 Any changes to the approved plan or schedule need to be submitted for review prior to implementation.
 Revisions must be submitted in writing and will only be accepted prior to permit expiration.
+Please note, the permit cannot be revised or extended once it expires.
 At minimum, a revision consists of a written request and the supporting documentation (i.e., revised plans, revised schedule and soil loss analysis).
 Your consultant can help you prepare the necessary information.

 As-built plans are a record set of drawings submitted by a professional engineer following the completion of construction.
 As-built plans are required for all permanent stormwater management practices, including the vegetative buffer.
-As-built plans should be submitted within 10-days of completion of the project.
+As-built plans, along with an as-built certification, should be submitted within 10-days of completion of the project.

 The Dane County Erosion Control & Stormwater Management Manual provides information to help landowners, developers and consultants meet the requirements of Dane County's Erosion Control and Stormwater Management Ordinance.
 For more information about this topic, visit the Erosion Control and Stormwater Management webpage.